luchko/latticegraph_designer/README.rst

 Installation (cross-platform way from source)
 ---------------------------------------------

-1. Download a source of the last stable package version [LINK]
+1. Download a source of the last stable package version.
 2. Open the terminal.
 3. Move to the package root directory.
 4. In your command prompt type: